nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

 .. java:method:: public Item[] receiveShare(String shareKey, String pathToInsertShare, BitcasaRESTConstants.Exists exists) throws IOException, BitcasaException
    :outertype: RESTAdapter

-   Given a valid location in a user's fileSystem, all items found in this share specified by the sharekey will be inserted into the given location.
+   Given a valid location in a user's fileSystem, all items found in this share specified by the shareKey will be inserted into the given location.
 File collisions will be handled with the exist action specified.

-   :param shareKey: String share key of the share
+   :param shareKey: The shareKey of the share to be received.
-   :param pathToInsertShare: String path to insert share
+   :param pathToInsertShare: Path to save the received files and folders.
-   :param exists: Exists enum
+   :param exists: The action to perform if the version exists at the destination.
    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IOException: If a network error occurs
-   :return: An array of container object
+   :return: An array of item objects received from share.

 recoverTrashItem
 ^^^^^^^^^^^^^^^^

-.. java:method:: public boolean recoverTrashItem(String path, BitcasaRESTConstants.RestoreMethod restoreMethod, String rescueOrRecreatePath) throws UnsupportedEncodingException, BitcasaException
+.. java:method:: public boolean recoverTrashItem(String trashItemId, BitcasaRESTConstants.RestoreMethod restoreMethod, String rescueOrRecreatePath) throws UnsupportedEncodingException, BitcasaException
    :outertype: RESTAdapter

    Recover Trash Item

-   :param path: String file path
+   :param trashItemId: Item id to be recovered from trash.
-   :param restoreMethod: RestoreMethod enum
+   :param restoreMethod: RestoreMethod to be used on the recover process.
-   :param rescueOrRecreatePath: String path to rescue or recreate file
+   :param rescueOrRecreatePath: Path to rescue or recreate the item to.
-   :throws UnsupportedEncodingException: If encoding not supported
+   :throws UnsupportedEncodingException: If encoding not supported.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :return: Boolean whether the item was recovered from trash or not
+   :return: Returns true if the item is recovered successfully, otherwise false.

 requestAccountInfo
 ^^^^^^^^^^^^^^^^^^

-.. java:method:: public Account requestAccountInfo() throws IOException, BitcasaException
+.. java:method:: public Account requestAccountInfo() throws BitcasaException
    :outertype: RESTAdapter

    Requests to retrieve account information from the CloudFS server.

    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs.
    :return: Bitcasa Account object.

 requestUserInfo
 ^^^^^^^^^^^^^^^

-.. java:method:: public User requestUserInfo() throws IOException, BitcasaException
+.. java:method:: public User requestUserInfo() throws BitcasaException
    :outertype: RESTAdapter

    Requests to retrieve user information from the CloudFS server.

    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs.
    :return: Bitcasa User object.

 unlockShare